huggingface/blog/setfit-absa.md

 )
 ```

-Then, we use the predict API to execute the inference.
+Then, we use the predict API to run inference.
 The input is a list of strings, each representing a textual review:

 ```python
 preds = model.predict([